Cristy Johnston Limón

 Outreach Programs Director

 Joy Tang started out with a B.A. in English and took a position through Teach For America, teaching high school English and ESL in inner city Houston.
 But as fate would have it, a fellow teacher introduced her to Salsa dancing, and her passion and curiosity for the form spiraled her out of the classroom and into UC Berkeley’s Folklore Master’s program.
-There, she wrote a (rough draft of) a treatise on experienced freedom as the follower within Salsa’s coupled form.
-Joy also performed and trained for a number of years on the Bay Area Salsa circuit, including as a member of Salsamania’s amateur dance team and Afinkao Dance Company.
-In short, as Joy has occupied a unique position at the corners of urban education, academia, and community-driven dance, she very concretely understands that addressing violence and isolation through the body is where it’s at.
-She is thrilled to be a new staff member at Destiny Arts and is daily inspired by the creative, compassionate, and motivated professionals who surround her.
-Outside of Destiny, Joy blogs for Hyphen Magazine and is learning to brew her own Kombucha.
-Suggestions are welcome.
+There, she drafted a treatise on experienced freedom as the follower within Salsa’s coupled form.
+Joy also performed and trained for a number of years on the Bay Area Salsa circuit.
+In short, Joy has occupied a unique position at the corners of urban education, academia, and community-driven dance, and very concretely understands that addressing violence and isolation through the body is where it’s at.
+She is thrilled to be a staff member at Destiny Arts Center and is daily inspired by the creative, compassionate, and motivated professionals who surround her.
+Outside of work, Joy enjoys drinking kombucha and roasting poultry.